pichenka007gd/pichenka007gd/README.md

 # Let’s Connect!

-- 📧 Email: pichenka007gd.mail.ru (никогда не проверяю)
+- 📧 Email: pichenka007gd.mail.ru (never checked)
-- ✉️ TG: @pichenka007gd (в сети пока жив)
+- ✉️ TG: @pichenka007gd (in online if alive)
 - 💬 DM for collabs, bakery-themed joke(🃏)s, or Arch memes
 - ✨ Fly to the risky pie